 When a person compromises, they don’t pretend they don’t have a clear preference.
-Instead, in light of their choice, they signal to another that they are willing to give ground for the sake of the relationship or some other higher purpose.
+Instead, in light of their choice, they signal to another that they are willing to give ground for the relationship or some other higher purpose.

 A person who betrays himself is highly self-centered because his main concern is how he comes across others.
 They are willing to deny their preferences to avoid discomfort and not take responsibility for their choices.
 They would much rather blame the person who made a choice for them.

 How do you take care of yourself?